Can dogs eat grapes?

 Per gram, yes — raisins and sultanas are more concentrated.
 A small raisin bun can contain more of the toxin than a whole bunch of grapes.

-What about grape-flavoured foods?
+What about grape-flavored foods?

 How soon do symptoms appear?